Tom-PIT/Connected.Docs/en/Logistics/CodeLists/Warehouses.md

 ### List of Warehouses

 The user interface contains a list of warehouses.
 If no record exists yet, the list is empty.

-Each warehouse is displayed with its **Name** and **Code**.
+Each record includes a status indicator to the left of its name:
+- **Blue** indicates the warehouse is active
+- **Gray** indicates the warehouse is inactive

 ![Warehouses List](../Assets/Warehouses.png "Warehouses List")

-The interface allows you to create new warehouse records directly by clicking the **Add new warehouse** action.
+The list displays the basic warehouse details, including the warehouse code and name.

 ---